-Ed Zuercher was appointed acting city manager of Phoenix, Arizona, effective October 17, 2013.
+Ed Zuercher was appointed Phoenix City Manager on Feb.
+19, 2014.
 In this role, Zuercher is the Chief Operating Officer for the city of Phoenix and oversees the largest council-manager form of government in the United States, with 14,500 city employees, including seven employee unions and associations.
 He encourages city employees to focus on working smarter, saving money aggressively and treating residents kindly in order to maintain residents' high public approval ratings for city services.

 Areas of Responsibility